 - Licensed by Means of Accreditation by the Commission for Independent Education, Florida Department of Education.
 Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400, toll-free telephone number 888-224-6684. - Accredited by the Accrediting Council for Continuing Education and Training (ACCET).
-ACCET is located at 1722 N Street NW, Washington DC 20036, (202) 955-1113. - Authorized by the Georgia Nonpublic Postsecondary Education Commission. - Member of Florida Association of Postsecondary Schools and Colleges, Motorcycle Industry Council, Corporate Member-American Motorcyclist Association, National Association of Student Financial Aid Administrators, Marine Industries Association, Marine Retailers Association of America, International Jet Sport Boating Association and The Chamber, Daytona Beach & Halifax Area (386) 255-0981. - Licensed by the State of Minnesota, Higher Education Services Office pursuant to Minnesota Statutes Chapter 141. - This School is authorized under Federal law to enroll nonimmigrant alien students. - Eligible students may apply to the following agencies for determination of benefits while attending WyoTech: Veterans Administration, Bureau of Indian Affairs, and Vocational Rehabilitation. - WyoTech, Daytona Beach is authorized by the Tennessee Higher Education Commission.
-This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility. - Regulated by the Indiana Commission on Proprietary Education, 302 West Washington Street, Room E201, Indianapolis, IN 46204-2767, 1-800-227-5695 or 317-2332-4219; advertising code AC-0249. - Approved and Regulated by the Texas Workforce Commission, Career Schools and Veterans Education, Austin, TX 78778.
+ACCET is located at 1722 N Street NW, Washington DC 20036, (202) 955-1113. - Agents licensed by the Colorado Department of Higher Education, Division of Private Occupational Schools. - · Authorized by the Georgia Nonpublic Postsecondary Education Commission. - Member of Florida Association of Postsecondary Schools and Colleges, Motorcycle Industry Council, Corporate Member-American Motorcyclist Association, National Association of Student Financial Aid Administrators, Marine Industries Association, Marine Retailers Association of America, International Jet Sport Boating Association, and The Chamber, Daytona Beach & Halifax Area (386) 255-0981. - Regulated by the Indiana Commission on Proprietary Education, 302 West Washington Street, Room E201, Indianapolis, IN 46204-2767, (800) 227-5695 or (317) 232-4219; advertising code AC-0249. - Licensed by the State of Minnesota, Higher Education Services Office pursuant to Minnesota Statutes Chapter 141. - Licensed by the Mississippi Commission on Proprietary School and College Registration, 3825 Ridgewood Road, Jackson, MS 39211. - Registered with the Ohio State Board of Career Colleges and Schools, 35 East Gay Street, Suite 403, Columbus, OH 43215. - Licensed and regulated by the Oklahoma Board of Private Schools, 3700 North Classen Blvd., Suite 250, Oklahoma City, OK 73118. - Licensed by the South Carolina Commission on Higher Education, 1333 Main Street, Suite 200, Columbia, SC 29201, Telephone (803) 737-2260.
+Licensure indicates that minimum standards have been met; it is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education. - WyoTech, Daytona Beach is authorized by the Tennessee Higher Education Commission.
+This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.